 Step 3: Attach seat slats

 You’re now onto the easy parts of these chunky outdoor chair plans!
-You need to cut six pieces of 2×4 at 23 1/2″ in length to make the seat slats.
+You need to cut five pieces of 1×4 at 23 1/2″ in length to make the seat slats, and one piece of 2×4 at 23 1/2″ for the front stretcher.
 Then drill three pocket holes on each end of these slats.
-Start by attaching the front stretcher slat, aligned flush with the front of legs and so the top of the 2×4 is 12″ from the ground.
-Then attach your front slat, then your rear slat, then equally space the remaining three.
+Start by attaching the 2×4 front stretcher, aligned flush with the front of legs and so the top of the 2×4 is 12″ from the ground.
+Then attach your 1×4 front seat slat, then your rear slat, then equally space the remaining three.
 There should be about a 1/2″ gap in between each of the five seat slats.
 Remember to have your pocket holes hidden on the bottom side of the chair!

 Step 4: Add backrest slats

 The last step is going to be simple too.
-Cut three more pieces of 2×4 at 16 1/2″.
-Then use wood glue and the 2″ wood screws to attach them to the 1x2s on the backrest per the diagram below.
+Cut four more pieces of 1×4 at 16 1/2″.
+Then use wood glue and the 1 1/2″ wood screws to attach them to the 1x2s on the backrest per the diagram below.
+Make certain to predrill with the countersink bit so you don’t split your slats!

 Now that the assembly is complete, it’s time to give this chunky outdoor chair a good sanding.
 You don’t want your guests getting splinters!
 If you used non-treated lumber, take the time to add a coat of paint or outdoor stain to help it stand up to the elements.
 Now add some cushions, then sit back and enjoy your handiwork!